KACHAPPILLY2021/maze_solving_algorithm/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [MIT](https://choosealicense.com/licenses/mit/) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>